 A little different to a normal professional blacksmithing day, we hope this will appeal to the novice as well as a more experienced blacksmith.

 The day will allow you the opportunity to learn age old techniques, some of which are no longer used in a modern forge.
 Using period anvils including a rare old English fifth foot anvil, you will work in steel and more traditional wrought iron and produce reproduction ironwork to take home.

 To enjoy the day you don’t need any prior knowledge of blacksmithing.
 You will learn techniques such as how to bend, twist, draw out and shape the iron as well as identifying different temperatures will be explained in a relaxed and informal way to give you the best opportunity to get the most out of the day.

 Cost = £130.00

 Maximum of two experience day attendees in the forge.

 £65 deposit payable when booking.
 The remaining £65 to be paid 7 days prior to the experience day by bank transfer or cheque.

 End time = 17:00

 The day will start at 9:00 with a brief safety chat after which you will prepare and light the fire using a flint and steel.
-David will then show you around the forge to familiarise you with the tools and equipment that you’ll be using, and on a typical experience day you will start off making a hand forged square headed rose head nail.
+David will then show you around the forge and the tools and equipment that you’ll be using.
+On a typical experience day you will start off making a hand forged square rose head nail.
 Look carefully at a wooden beam in any old building and you’ll be sure to see this type of nail.
 The great thing about making a nail is it will allow you to quickly become familiar with the old anvils, how hard/soft to hit the metal and to become familiar with the forge environment.
 Then you'll make other period items, depending on your experience some items can take longer than you think, and remember it is quite physical work so it’s important to pace yourself.
-There can be plenty of breaks for refreshment

 Although there are no age restrictions, I would recommend a minimum age of 16 purely due to the heavy work involved.